 Was your minor son or daughter accused of an offense such as possession of marijuana, underage drinking, theft or trespassing?
-We, the Texas defense lawyers at Ball & Hase, have a great deal of experience helping both young people and their parents.
-Email us or call 817-412-7449 to let us know your concerns: " My child has been arrested!" or "I'm afraid my son or daughter may be accused of a sex offense.
-Can we do anything to help prevent an arrest proactively?"
+Texas Defense Lawyer, Wes Ball has a great deal of experience helping both young people and their parents.
+Email us or call 817-860-5000 to let us know your concerns: ” My child has been arrested!” or “I’m afraid my son or daughter may be accused of a sex offense.
+Can we do anything to help prevent an arrest proactively?”
 We will do our best to answer your questions and guide you on a promising path forward.

-We are prepared to work closely with you and your child to arrive at a workable defense strategy.
-Our years of experience representing adults, teenagers and children charged with crimes can be a great asset to you and your family during this time of worry and uncertainty.
+Wes Ball is prepared to work closely with you and your child to arrive at a workable defense strategy.
+His years of experience representing adults, teenagers and children charged with crimes can be a great asset to you and your family during this time of worry and uncertainty.

 Juvenile Court Offers Many Advantages Over Adult Court

 One of the first orders of business for us as defense attorneys if we represent your juvenile son or daughter will be to do all that we can to keep the case in juvenile court.
 Juveniles who are accused of crimes are prosecuted in juvenile court, using a similar, but in many respects different system.
 The juvenile court and confinement facilities are separate from those used for adults.